MichaelCampbell-on3001/lab8-CRUD-AUTH-server/README.md

 11:55 - Decided two-person encrypted chat app.

+1:25 - decided to do Auth CRUD Server To Do list

 Requirements
 Your application must employ the following programming concepts:

 ## API/Auth server must deployed to Heroku
 [heroku]()

 Used API server to perform database operations
 Used login/auth/acl to control access to resources

 ## Presentation
 [slide deck]()

 On the due-date, your team will present a working version of your project to the class showcasing the following:

 General Functionality